ouchmyothereye/wow_tcg_scanner/README.md

 2. **Google Cloud Vision**:
     - Create your own Google Cloud Vision service account to use the API.
 Follow the [official documentation](https://cloud.google.com/vision/docs/setup) to get started.
     - Place the JSON key for the service account in your environment variables.
 This is essential for the script to access Google Cloud Vision services.
+    - Note that use of the Google Cloud Vision API for text detection is free, up to point.
+Please refer to the [pricing policy](https://cloud.google.com/vision/pricing) for any limits.

 ## Usage